cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_types.html.md

   { A: number, B: string }
 ```

 Types may be specified as simple type literals.
 Number and string literals simply use the keywords `number` and `string`.
+(Note: Strings are not yet implemented.)

 Array literals use square brackets surrounding a positive integer that represents the size of the array.
 Arrays may be nested.
+(Note: Arrays are not yet implemented.)

 Structure literals are denoted with curly braces surrounding a comma-separated list of one or more field definitions.
 Each field definition consists of a field name and a type separated by a colon.